apache/spark/docs/structured-streaming-kafka-integration.md

   </td>
   <td>latest</td>
   <td>batch only</td>
-  <td>The end point when a batch query is started, either "latest" which is just from the latest
+  <td>The end point when a batch query is ended, either "latest" which is just referred to the
-  offsets, or a json string specifying a starting offset for each TopicPartition.
+  latest, or a json string specifying an ending offset for each TopicPartition.
 In the json, -1 as an offset can be used to refer to latest, and -2 (earliest) as an offset is not allowed.</td>
 </tr>
 <tr>